phoe/protest/doc/protocol.md

 This element expands into a call to the value of `*CATEGORY-CALLBACK*` with the category's name being the argument to that function.

+If a documentation string is provided, it is set via `SETF DOCUMENTATION` of documentation type `CATEGORY`.

 ### :CONFIG